HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 MOOD-ATLAS/
 │
-├── .next/                        # Next.js build and runtime files (this folder is the final build) ├── app/                          # main application code with all the indivisual files │   ├── global.css                # contains all the css styles used throughout the app │   ├── flask_llm_call.js         # this is where the flask backend is called and also where the data sent back is recived from flask, this is called and returns its result tot processor
+├── .next/                        # Next.js build and runtime files (this folder is the final build) ├── app/                          # main application code with all the individual files │   ├── global.css                # contains all the css styles used throughout the app │   ├── flask_llm_call.js         # this is where the flask backend is called and also where the data sent back is received from flask, this is called and returns its result tot processor
 │   ├── layout.js                 # defines the layout of the app i.e the header main page etc
-│   ├── location_card.js          # contains the logic for displaying location cards with images etc on the map │   ├── map.js                    # contains the main google map component │   ├── page.js                   # the main page of the app with all the formating and order of components i.e where the map, location etc are and there logic along with the user inputs
+│   ├── location_card.js          # contains the logic for displaying location cards with images etc on the map │   ├── map.js                    # contains the main google map component │   ├── page.js                   # the main page of the app with all the formatting and order of components i.e where the map, location etc are and there logic along with the user inputs
 │   ├── places_fetch              # contains the logic for fetching places from google places api to give to the processor for it to forward it to flask
-│   ├── places_processing.js      # this is where all the inputs are recived and where we get the places send it to flask get its response and resturn the result to the page
+│   ├── places_processing.js      # this is where all the inputs are received and where we get the places send it to flask get its response and returns the result to the page
-│   ├── post_users.js             # contains the logic for posting user data to the spring boot backend │   └── user_location.js          # This is where we get the user's initilal location from ipapi api.
+│   ├── post_users.js             # contains the logic for posting user data to the spring boot backend │   └── user_location.js          # This is where we get the user's initial location from ipapi api.
 ├── assets/                       # contains all the static assets like images etc ├── flask-placefinder-backend/    # contains the python backend code for processing user input and generating recommendations │   ├── jupyter_tests/            # contains the jupyter notebooks for testing the python backend along with some test data